senzing-garage/knowledge-base/HOWTO/install-docker-image-in-air-gapped-enviroment.md

-# Install docker image in an air-gapped environment
+# How to install docker image in an air-gapped environment

 ## Overview